czeizinger/33mailgen/README.md

 ## To Run

-Navigate to the 33mailgen folder, then:
+Navigate to the 33mailgen folder, then enter:
 ```bash
 python 33mailgen.py
 ```